-result in a compositional interpretation, since there is nothing to compose.
+We can thus hypothesise that a categorial head does indeed have a role to play here-in addition to its syntactic role in categorisation, it also plays an important semantic role, delimiting the domain within which content cannot be compositionally derived.
+In languages such as Yixing where phonology is sensitive to these domains, it is clear that processes such as tone sandhi are not only of interest for what they tell us about the phonology-syntax interface, but that they can also indirectly provide information concerning the interaction between syntax and semantics.
+It is worth noting that Borer (2013a) also stipulates that a single root may not be associated with atomic content, and it naturally follows that the combination of two roots cannot result in a compositional interpretation, since there is nothing to compose.
 But Borer's account on its own requires further explanation: why does a root lack atomic content?
-Our analysis, which combines Borer's notion of en-search and the labelling algorithm of Chomsky (2013, 2015), fills this gap - because a root does not have an interpretable label, it cannot be interpreted by the C-I interface so as to trigger en-search.
+Our analysis, which combines Borer's notion of en-search and the labelling algorithm of Chomsky (2013, 2015), fills this gap-because a root does not have an interpretable label, it cannot be interpreted by the C-I interface so as to trigger en-search.

-5 Residual Issues
+5 Residual issues

-As discussed at the end of section 2.1, if NCCs are the result of root merger and are consequently treated as atomic items in general, we do not expect the sub-components within an NCC to be separable.
+As discussed at the end of Sect.
+2.1, if NCCs are the result of root merger and are consequently treated as atomic items in general, we do not expect the sub-components within an NCC to be separable.
 Although this prediction does hold in many, if not most cases, there do seem to be exceptions, which might seem to present a problem for our analysis.
 We will account for this possibility later in this section, but first illustrate the existence of inseparable NCCs.

 The data in (63), $(64)^{40}$ and (66) show that when the sub-components of a typical NCC are separated, either the non-compositional meaning will be replaced by a compositional one, or the whole construction becomes uninterpretable.
-Let's first consider nominal NCCs of the 'A+N' type.
-When the 'adjectival' and 'nominal' roots are separated with a linking morpheme like the adjectivaliser lao or the more general attributive particle $g\partial$ , the construction is interpreted as nominal phrase with compositional meaning.
+Let's first consider nominal NCCs of the 'A+N'41 type.
+When the 'adjectival' and 'nominal' roots are separated with a linking morpheme like the adjectivaliser lao or the more general attributive particle g_0 , the construction is interpreted as a nominal phrase with compositional meaning.

+- (63) a) fào níŋ

+small person

+'child' (small person)

-- a) ∫ão píŋ small person'child' (\small person) - b) Jão láo píŋ small ADJ person 'small person'
+- b) ∫ão láo níŋ small ADJ person 'small person'

-- a) ɔ̃ŋ xwɔ̃ red flower 'safflower' (\red flower) - b) òŋ lâo xwò red ADJ flower 'red flower'
+- (64) a) ɔ̃ŋ xwɔ̃ red flower 'safflower' (red flower)